OldSneerJaw/synctos/README.md

 * `string`: The value is a string of characters.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an empty string is not allowed.
 Defaults to `false`.
   * `regexPattern`: A regular expression pattern that must be satisfied for values to be accepted (e.g. `new RegExp('\\d+')`).
 Undefined by default.
+  * `minimumLength`: The minimum number of characters (inclusive) allowed in the string.
+Undefined by default.
+  * `maximumLength`: The maximum number of characters (inclusive) allowed in the string.
+Undefined by default.
 * `integer`: The value is a number with no fractional component.
 Additional parameters:
   * `minimumValue`: The smallest (inclusive) value that is allowed.
 Undefined by default.
   * `maximumValue`: The largest (inclusive) value that is allowed.
 Undefined by default.